Group Leaders: How To Incorporate Your Group

-Ok now, you have gotten the ok from the group to incorporate, what next?
+Now that you have gotten approval from the group to incorporate, what next?
 Follow the steps below;

-- Fill in the SS4 form, this is to get an EIN number.
-The EIN number is the same as your corporation’s federal tax identification number.
+- Fill in the SS4 form, this is to get an EIN (Employee ID Number).
+The EIN is the same as your corporation’s federal tax identification number.
 Fax or mail this form to the correct center.
 If you fax the form, you can request them to return fax your EIN number.
 They will mail you an EIN form with the number on it for your records.

 - Assemble the Articles of Incorporation.
-You may use the form 395b to file, but I would suggest that you type them so that you may incorporate your group’s by-laws into the Article of Incorporation.
-Your group will be bound by law to follow the Article of Incorporation.
-Sample Article of Incorporation is available, and may be e-mailed to you in MSWord format, if you like.
+You may use the form 395b to file, but I would suggest that you type them so that you may incorporate your group’s by-laws into the Articles of Incorporation.
+Your group will be bound by law to follow the Articles of Incorporation.
+Sample Articles of Incorporation is available, and can be e-mailed to you in Word format, if you request it.

-You will receive your Article of Incorporation and the Certificate of Incorporation within two weeks.
+You will receive your Articles of Incorporation and the Certificate of Incorporation within two weeks.

-Now that you have your group incorporated, you will need to keep the incorporation records maintained each year.
+Now that your group is incorporated, you will need to keep the incorporation records maintained each year.

 - You will need to file the incorporation annual filing each year.
 This will be sent to you (the incorporator) each year.
 This is the time to make changes to officers or anything else you need to change.
-The filing cost will be $5 at this time.
-If you make a change later in the year, it will cost $25.
+There is a filing cost, and there are additional charges if you make a change later in the year.

-- (www.sec.state.la.us) This is the web site of the Secretary of State.
-You can print forms, get FAQ answered and look at the database of incorporations in the state.
+- The web site of the Secretary of State is www.sec.state.la.us.
+You can print forms, get FAQs answered and look at the database of incorporations in the state.

 - The site for the IRS is www.irs.gov.
-You can look at and print any form the IRS offers.
-There is a page of FAQ, as well as you can order forms sent to you.
+You can view, download, and print any form the IRS offers.
+There is also a page of FAQs.

 - The Secretary of State's Corporations Division can be reached at (225) 925-4704.
 And the address is: